 How often is program data updated in Residency Explorer?

 Residency Explorer displays the most recent data available from collaborating organizations and sources, including AAMC, NRMP, ACGME, NBME/FSMB, NBOME, and the National GME Census Survey.
-Data updates from ACGME, ERAS and the National GME Census Survey were updated on August 16, 2020 with data collected through July 17, 2020.
-An additional data refresh of data from the National GME Census Survey will occur at the beginning of September with data collected through August 31, 2020.
-If you are a program user and have questions about your program’s data displayed in Residency Explorer, click on ‘Help’ and use the Contact Form for assistance.
+Data updates from ACGME, ERAS and the National GME Census Survey will be made at the end of the summer and in the fall of 2021.
+If you are a program user and have questions about your program’s data displayed in Residency Explorer, click on ‘Help’ and use the Contact Form for assistance

 How can I provide feedback about my experience with Residency Explorer?